cgat-developers/cgat-core/docs/getting_started/Tutorial.rst

 Before beginning this tutorial make sure you have the CGAT-core installed correctly, please see here (see :ref:`getting_started-Installation`) for installation instructions.

-As a tutorial example of how to run a CGAT workflow we will run the cgat-showcase piepline.
+As a tutorial example of how to run a CGAT workflow we will run the cgat-showcase pipeline.
 Therefore, you will also need to install the cgat-showcase (see `instructions <https://cgat-showcase.readthedocs.io/en/latest/getting_started/Tutorial.html>`_)

 The aim of this pipeline is to perform pseaudoalignment using kallisto.
 The pipeline can be ran locally or